 Line tension is reduced by a factor of 10 or more, resulting in a net energy gain during the cycle.

-The KPS cycle has two kites flying in the same airspace at any given time, so that while one is generating power, the other is being retracted.
+The KPS cycle has two kites flying in the same airspace at any given time, so that while one is generating power, the other can be retracted.

 Energy production is therefore continuous, and the alternator is kept rotating at optimal speed.